 Supposedly Congress made the change in order to make adjustments in what Medicare pays doctors to treat us; the so-called “doc fix”.
 The real reason is that Medicare spending is going up at an unsustainable rate and they want seniors to put a little more skin in the game when they see their doctor.
 In other words, by making us think twice about going to the doctor, because we’ll have to pay the first bill or two out-of-pocket, maybe we won’t go for minor things, like a cold.

 Need advice on choosing the best Medicare supplement plan for your personal situation?
 Call 1-855-266-4865 and let a HealthPlanOne agent answer your questions.
 There’s absolutely no obligation.
-Ask them for a free rate plan analysis from all of the top carriers in your state.
+Ask them for a free rate plan analysis from all of the top carriers in your state, as well as any questions you still have about Medicare Plan F vs Plan G.